 On the surface at least, the cascade of deposits flowing into the banking system ought to be generating opportunities for banks to support accelerated growth by rebuilding their loan books, albeit on a highly selective basis.
 This, say Nicosia-based bankers, may be easier said than done, given the shortage of viable projects requiring finance from the local banks.
 “New financing needs are arising in the domestic market, but not at the pace which would be needed to absorb the excess liquidity in the Cypriot banking system, which is now around €10bn,” says Nicholas Hadjiyiannis, CEO of the Co-Operative Central Bank, which is preparing for a stock exchange listing this year.
-“As our focus is on maintaining our heritage as a very stable retail bank, our excess liquidity is deposited at the ECB even though this currently generates no return.”This article is the third part of a series of six pieces on Cyprus’s economy in the run-up to the 2017 EBRD Annual Meetings in Nicosia.
+“As our focus is on maintaining our heritage as a very stable retail bank, our excess liquidity is deposited at the ECB even though this currently generates no return.”This article is the fifth part of a series of six pieces on Cyprus’s economy in the run-up to the 2017 EBRD Annual Meetings in Nicosia.

 Click here for part one – Cypriot economy surprises on the upside February 22, 2017

 Click here for part two – Cyprus — building bridges, not walls March 7, 2017